ntruchsess/tractusx/documentation/architecture/decision-log.md

 =================================

 Identity Provider (IdP):
-- Azure AD is used as IdP.
+- Azure AD is used as IdP
-- Integration is based on open protocols (i.e. openID connect (OIDC)).
+- Integration is based on open protocols (i.e. openID connect (OIDC))
-- Replacement by FOSS component in the future required.
+- Replacement by FOSS component in the future required

 Connector:
 - Dataspace Connector Version 4.3.0 will be used in the PoC
 - No IdP integration
-- Connector as a Service (Caas) ist indicated only as a mocked concept
+- Connector as a Service (Caas) is indicated only as a mocked concept
 - All connector backend data mocked

 Onboarding: